Filtrations of Tope Spaces of Oriented Matroids: Background

 \begin{definition} A sheaf on a polyhedral fan $\Sigma$ is a functor $\mathfrak{F} : \Sigma \to {\rm Mod_R}$ and a cosheaf on a polyhedral fan $\Sigma$ is a functor $\mathfrak{G} : \Sigma^{\text{op}} \to {\rm Mod}_R$. \end{definition}

+In the next section, we define the tope space of an oriented matroid.
 We define the $\ZZ$-sign cosheaf $\Scal$ of an oriented matroid as the functor which assigns to each face of the fan of the underlying matroid the $\ZZ$-tope space of $M_\Fcal$, where $\Fcal$ is the flag of flats corresponding to the face of the fan.
 The morphisms of the $\ZZ$-sign cosheaf are inclusions.

-\section{Three filtrations of the tope space}
+\section{Three Filtrations of the Tope Space}

-This section presents three different filrations of the tope space of an oriented matroid.
+This section presents three different filtrations of the tope space of an oriented matroid.